opalinn/bioniformatics_workshop/practice_4/lab_journal_practice_4.md

 We predicted where these proteins are located in the cell based on their sequences using two web servers: WoLF PSORT and TargetP.

 WoLF PSORT predicts cellular localization of proteins based on the presence of a signal peptide on their N-terminus.
+List of genes with tag 'nucl': g5927.t1, g7861.t1, g8100.t1, g8312.t1, g10513.t1, g10514.t1, g11960.t1, g14472.t1, g15484.t1, g16318.t1, g16368.t1.

 TargetP also predicts the subcellular localization of eukaryotic proteins.
 The location assignment is based on the predicted presence of any of the N-terminal presequences: chloroplast transit peptide (cTP), mitochondrial targeting peptide (mTP) or secretory pathway signal peptide (SP).

+The result files are located in this folder.

 ## Part 5.
 BLAST search and Pfam prediction

+We perfomed BLAST search for protein sequences against the “UniProtKB/Swiss-Prot” database.
+We also predicted possible functions for proteins using the hmmscan function from the HMMER package.
+All results are summarized in proteins_data.xlsx.